prathameshp107/daily-task-tracker/README.md

 - Responsive design that works on all screen sizes

 ### How It Works
-1. The dashboard automatically calculates productivity based on your task data
+1. The analytics page automatically calculates productivity based on your task data
 2. Working hours are converted to days (8 hours = 1 day)
 3. Productivity is calculated as: (Work Days - Leaves) / Working Days in Month